wxHaskell/wxHaskell/README.md

 cannot deal with version variation done by means of (C) preprocessing.
 OS and Haskell platform differences should be no problem if it was no problem before this fork.

-All packages have cabal version 0.90.1.0, preparing this to be a maintenance release.
+All packages have cabal version 0.90.1.0, intending this to lead to a maintenance release.

 Build & installation
 ====================

 As of 20130725:
+- Prerequisites:
-- Prerequisites: install wxWidgets 2.9.5 directly from a source release or use a platform specific installer.
+  - install wxWidgets 2.9.5 directly from a source release or use a platform specific installer.
+    - if installed from source release configure with ./configure --disable-debug_flag	# to avoid debugging popups

 - Development build using cabal-dev inside the wxHaskell directory: